Control, confidence, and accountability without slowing down business

 What insurers, regulators, and boards expect after an incident

-What cyber readiness looks like from the inside
+What cyber readiness should look like from inside the business

-Assumptions, dependencies, and uncomfortable timelines
+Assumptions, dependencies, and uncomfortable timelines after a cyber incident

 Let us know what you think about the article.